tjinauyeung/svelte-forms-lib/README.md

 <p align="center">
   Svelte forms lib is a lightweight library for managing forms in Svelte, with an <a href="https://github.com/jaredpalmer/formik" target="_blank">Formik</a> like API.
 </p>

-> Currently this library is still work in progress; the API is likely to change until the release of V1.
-Use accordingly.

 ## Examples